mvonballmo/Assessment/dev-notes.md

 33. That's all I've got time for.
 POC is ready.
 Have to add tests for Common.php later.
 34. Improve querying API to use generator functions
 35. Use type hints (IDE was stuck on PHP 5.6)
+36. Fixed database-setup and tested on two machines